Razorblade Suitcase: Critical reception

-Reviews for the album were generally mixed, negative, or average.
+Razorblade Suitcase received polarized reviews upon its release.
 Some critics dismissed the album because they felt that although the band attempted to distance themselves from bands like Nirvana and Pearl Jam in terms of their sound, they ultimately failed at creating a sound of their own.
 For example, Entertainment Weekly reviewer David Browne stated that some of the songs on the album could have easily been on the record Nirvana never made (due to Kurt Cobain's suicide).
 Andy Gill from The Independent also stated that portions of the album are very reminiscent of Nirvana, citing songs such as "Swallowed" and "Bonedriven" as irresistible reminders of Nirvana.
 Rolling Stones Matt Diehl criticized the album at the time of its release, giving the album two out of five stars.
 Johnny Cigarettes from NME gave the album an extremely negative review, rating it 1/10 "for spelling their name right on the top of the record".
 However, Razorblade Suitcase was not criticized by all critics.
 Select magazine gave the effort three out of five stars.

 AllMusic's Stephen Thomas Erlewine stated:

 "The problem is that Gavin Rossdale has not come up with any hooks, which means that while Razorblade Suitcase is more pleasing and visceral on the surface, it offers no hooks to make it memorable, unlike the hit singles from Sixteen Stone."